romo/alias-earth-core/README.md

 console.log(available); // false
 ```

 Returns `true` if the given Etheruem `address` is or has ever been used as the managing address *or* the recovery address for any alias.
-This one-time-use policy for addresses is enforced by the contract to as a security measure.
+This one-time-use policy for addresses is enforced at the contract level as a security measure.

 ##### Parameters
 - `address`: required, address for which to check availability